-In the event you are shopping around for a gun, do you know exactly what you are looking for?
+In the event you are looking to purchase AK47 rifles, do you know exactly what you are looking for?

 For many looking, their experiences range from going online to begin the search to buying one at a gun show.